Freya-Tenebrae/Lib_ft/README.md

 ## Todo

-need to fix some memory leak, and maybe pass libft destructor
+need to fix some memory leak, and maybe pass libft destructor and war machinee